Frequently asked questions for Astra

 No, billing starts from the time that you upgraded to the Premium Plan.

-I am using the Free Plan, will I get charged for the Persistent Volume Claims used from Cloud Volumes Service for GCP?
+I am using the Free Plan, will I get charged for the Persistent Volume Claims?

-Yes, you will be charged for the Persistent Volumes used from Cloud Volumes Service for Google Cloud.
+Yes, you will be charged for the Persistent Volumes used by GKE clusters from Cloud Volumes Service for Google Cloud or by AKS clusters from Azure NetApp Files.

 Registering Kubernetes clusters

-Can I add a private cluster to Astra?
+Can I add a private GKE cluster to Astra?

 Yes, you can add private clusters to Astra.
 To create a Google Kubernetes Engine (GKE) private cluster, follow the instructions in this knowledgebase article.